-List of Largest Stock Exchanges in the World (Updated 2021): People who invest in stock must be familiar with the New York Stock Exchange (NYSE), NASDAQ, Shanghai stock exchange as a few biggest exchanges in the list of largest stock exchanges in the world.
+List of Largest Stock Exchanges in the World (Updated 2021): People who invest in stocks must be familiar with the New York Stock Exchange (NYSE), NASDAQ, Shanghai stock exchange as some of the most popular exchanges in the world.
 But there are a few large stock exchanges with which we may not be familiar.

-In this post, we are going to discuss the biggest and largest stock exchanges in the world by total market cap of all listed companies.
+In this post, we are going to discuss the biggest and largest stock exchanges in the world by the total market cap of all listed companies.
 Before we start this post, let us brief a bit about what the stock exchange is.

-A Stock Exchange is an organization that anchor formulated market for dealing in securities, derivatives, commodities, and other financial equipment.
+A Stock Exchange is an organization that anchors formulated markets for dealing in securities, derivatives, commodities, and other financial equipment.
 It is one of the powerful ingredients of the financial market.
 Here, buyers and sellers club together to carry out transactions.
 And, securities are bought and sold out according to clear-cut rules and regulations.

 Stock exchange furnishes the required edifice and framework to the brokers and members who deal with asset classes.
 It also governs the transaction activities to certify free and fair trade.